drakkan/sftpgo/README.md

     - `resp_size` integer.
 Size in bytes of the HTTP response
     - `elapsed_ms` int64.
 Elapsed time, as milliseconds, to complete the request
     - `request_id` string.
 Unique request identifier
 - **"connection failed logs"**, logs for failed attempts to initialize a connection.
-A connection can fail for an authentication error or other errors such as a client abort or a time out if the login does not happen in two minutes
+A connection can fail for an authentication error or other errors such as a client abort or a timeout if the login does not happen in two minutes
     - `sender` string. `connection_failed`
     - `level` string
     - `username`, string.
 Can be empty if the connection is closed before an authentication attempt